5 Best Electric Guitars Under $400

 Squier by Fender Classic Vibe ‘50s Telecaster

 I couldn’t do this review and leave out a Telecaster!
-Just as with the Stratocaster, you can find an affordable Tele in the Squier by Fender Classic Vibe Series.
+Its one of the best electric guitars for country, and, just as with the Stratocaster, you can find an affordable Tele in the Squier by Fender Classic Vibe Series.
 The ’50s Telecaster features some vintage looks and appointments, but a modern feel.
 The Telecaster is the guitar that started this whole solid-body guitar thing back in the 1950’s, and here Squier takes us back in time.

 But that doesn’t mean you can't expect modern performance out of this guitar.
 If you are into country, blues or classic rock and you need a great guitar for under $400 the Classic Vibe ’50s Strat might be just what you are looking for.